 Magnifying Pain

 With the pain being discovered, the doctor may make assumptions as to how the pain has impacted the patient’s life and might think it’s a mid-level inconvenience.
 However, by asking the patient how the knee pain is impacting him, the doctor will learn that the pain has prevented the patient from their routine of running each morning.
 With this change in routine, there have been significant changes in the patient’s life in both their physical and mental health.
 These changes also impact the patient in both their professional and personal relationships.
-By the doctor mapping out the impact of the pain, she learned a large amount about what the patient is experiencing.
-In turn, this magnified the pain that was originally discovered and this is a great example of how these sales tips work.
+By the doctor mapping out the impact of the pain, she learned a large amount about what the patient was experiencing.
+In turn, this magnified the pain that was originally discovered, and this is a great example of how these sales tips work.

 Minimizing Pain